ElectricRCAircraftGuy/AlfaWiFiAdapterSoftware/README.md

 The entire contents of multiple Alfa driver DVDs have been uploaded here, containing Windows, Mac, and Linux drivers for Alfa wifi adapters and products.

 DRIVER INSTALLATION INSTRUCTIONS FOR THE AWUS036AC, HOWEVER, ARE A <s>**WORK IN PROGRESS**</s>.
-Update 28 Feb.
-2021: I've given up trying to get this 36AC 2.4/5GHz wifi adapter to work properly and reliably on Linux.
+1. **Update 28 Feb.
+2021: I've given up trying to get this 36AC 2.4/5GHz wifi adapter to work properly and reliably on Linux.** See my notes below where I start with ["as of 28 Feb.
+2021"](#28feb2021).
 If you have a good recommendation for an alternative high-speed 5GHz adapter WHICH PREFERABLY ALSO HAS AN EXTERNAL ANTENNA connector, please do tell.
-See my notes below where I start with ["as of 28 Feb.
-2021"](#28feb2021).
+2. **Update 12 May.
+2021: I have found the BrosTrend WiFi adapters to be THE BEST FOR LINUX!
+See my BrosTrend notes and links below.**

 # AlfaWiFiAdapterSoftware